AlejandroMoc/DinicAlgorithm/README.md

-# E2_ActIntegradora3_AlgoritmoDinic
+# Dynic's Algorithm
-Poner en práctica el cálculo del flujo máximo en una red.
+Calculating the maximum flow in a network using Dinic's algorithm and Python.

+## Contributors
-A01736594 Daniela Lozada Bracamontes
+Daniela Lozada Bracamontes

-A01736353 Alejandro Daniel Moctezuma Cruz
+Alejandro Daniel Moctezuma Cruz

-## Archivo a revisar

-El archivo principal es **Final.py**, mismo que cuenta con la solución al problema.